Grade Appeal (Policy 3130)

 4.3.2 Second Phase-Process and Timeline

 a.
 If the problem is not resolved during the initial phase, the student may submit their complaint to the Provost.
 The student’s complaint to the Provost will be in writing and needs to include the same items included in the complaint to the dean.
-It is also important that the student include all information related to date, time and manner of attempt to communicate with the faculty member, chair and dean.
-The complaint must be filed with the Provost within 20 business days following the last attempt at resolution through the dean.
+It is also important that the student include all information related to date, time, and manner of attempt to communicate with the faculty member, chair, and dean.
+The complaint must be filed with the Provost within twenty (20) University business days following the last attempt at resolution through the dean.

 d.
-The Provost is responsible to ensure that those designated to serve are not directly involved with the concern nor have any other
+The Provost is responsible to ensure that those designated to serve are not directly involved with the concern and do not have any other

 conflict of interest.
 The Preliminary Panel shall consist of the following members:

-- The Faculty Senate Vice president or his/her faculty appointee (voting),
+- The Faculty Senate Vice president or their faculty appointee (voting),

-- The ASBSU Vice President or his/her student appointee (voting)
+- The ASBSU Vice President or their student appointee (voting)

 e.
-The Preliminary Panel will review all of the written documentation from the student and university personnel and determine if the case has merit based upon the parameters provided herein.
+The Preliminary Panel will review all of the written documentation from the student and University personnel to determine if the case has merit based upon the parameters provided in this policy.

 g.
-The Preliminary Panel will submit their findings to the Provost’s Office within 15 business days.
-The Provost will issue a decision upholding or overturning the Preliminary Panel’s findings within 5 business days of receiving the documentation.
+The Preliminary Panel will submit their findings to the Provost’s Office within fifteen (15) University business days.
+The Provost will issue a decision upholding or overturning the Preliminary Panel’s findings within five (5) University business days of receiving the documentation.

 h.
 If the complaint is found to have merit, the Provost (or designee) will convene a Grade Appeals Board as soon as possible.